ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 ## Purpose and limitations

-The field is similar to a small, per-record **NoSQL document slot**: an integration can store an object with arbitrary keys and nested values without changing the @@name relational data model.
+The field is similar to a small, per-record **NoSQL-like payload slot**.
+An integration can use it to store a JSON object with arbitrary keys and nested values without changing the @@name relational data model.

 For example, an external product catalog can retain synchronization metadata that has no corresponding standard Product attribute: